jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 When someone is telling you a story, and the hero and villian, and their philosophies, never go into the sunset, you're being sold an echo chamber.
 You are being told a unnatural story because there is no conclusion; just endless pages waiting to be filled with your time and money.

 Echo chambers don't like conclusions because they force an assessment on whether the hero, his philosophy, and his chosen tools changed the world or not.
 Today's ideologues are not mixed-martial artists, doctors, or scientists searching for the best possible tools and techniques needed to fix your problem.
-Rather, ideologues are like salesman selling their chosen tools and techniques.
+Rather, ideologues are salesman selling their chosen tools and techniques.

 One ideology says green technology is a must to secure a properous future, while another says it's the enemy going to drive your family into debt.
 One ideology says gun ownership is killing innocent lives, another says guns are saving you from tyranical government.
 One side says government run healthcare is the only option for a healthy society, while another says corporate health-care is your only hope to stay alive.

 And on and on the fued continues over cable news shows, Twitter, and society at large.
 Ideologues constantly fight over which tools are best.
 There is no middle ground because ideologies are are like fighting disciplines before mixed-martial arts; they sell themselves and their tools as being complete disciplines that can solve every one of your problems.
+Rather then look above daily politics and its battle over resources, today's ideologies sharpen their weapons and join the fight.

 Remember, it was only when curious people said, "what descipline is best?" and engaged in real fights and looked at the evidence, that the illusion of completeness was erased from all but the most stubborn martial arts.
-Moreoever, it was only because Ultimate Fighting was officially searching for the best fighter that they bypassed man-made rules to search for better techniques.

-Today's ideologues don't have that freedom yet.
+Today's ideologues don't have the freedom to be realistic and honest.
 One side can't rise taxes, the other can't cut them.
 One side fights unionzation as evil, while the other defends it as perfect.
 One side wants to expand government oversight and social programs, another wants to dismantle them both.
-Tools and techniques are always black or white for today's ideologues.
+Tools and techniques are always black or white for today's ideologues because they must pretend to be the single source of truth.

 Tools are of course neither perfect or evil.
 They are inanimate.
 Like the glass slippers, they only hold value if they can help solve a problem.
-Since ideologies are not heroes but salesmen, they sell their chosen tools whether it's helpful or not.
+Since ideologies are salesmen, they must sell their chosen tools whether it's helpful or not.
 Their constant salesmanship results in echo chambers.

 To escape echo chambers, and embrace mixed-ideological politics, all you must do is understand when a mixed-martial arts enters a boxing gym, he's not being disloyal to his wrestling coach.
 When a family doctor refers you to a physiotherapist, she's not disloyal to medical doctors.
 When a biologist says "I don't know, ask a chemist" she's not being a bad biologist.
 This is because these fields understand they are sub-disciplines that exists to help a person solve a problem.
-They are each free to admit their limitaions and don't have to pretend they have all the answers.
+Sub-disciplines are each free to admit their limitaions and don't have to pretend they have all the answers.

 Fighters overcome opponents.
 Patients battle diseases.
 Scientists research Nature.
 Cinderella had an evil stepfamily.